singapaul/26PairsTS/README.md

+1) Fully integrate a modal register
+2) Tidy up the board and header components

-1) Create a routes folder/hooks folder of navigate to:
+1) Create a routes folder/hooks folder of navigate to - DONE needs implementing
-2) Upgrade the share functionality to use the naviagtor API
+2) Upgrade the share functionality to use the naviagtor API - DONE neeeds testing
 3) Strip out local storage
-4) code tidy up!
+7) set up routing - Actually have pages in the right place!

+ ARCHIVE today:
+1) Clean up accessing store selectors pattern - solved using two hooks - DONE today bonus: integrate the playedDailyShuffleToday? local storage thing

+- can I trigger the modals using redux??
 2. make layout for profile page
 3. Add game modes dialog
 4. todo use folder structure from VP